-Carnaby Echoes (2013) was a major public art project by Lucy Harrison in central London, investigating the musical history of the Carnaby estate (Carnaby Street and the surrounding streets), over a 100-year period from the opening of Murray’s club in Beak Street in 1913, up to the present day.
+Carnaby Echoes investigated the musical history of the Carnaby estate (Carnaby Street and the surrounding streets), over a 100-year period from the opening of Murray’s club in Beak Street in 1913.
 This history encompasses diverse musical styles, including jazz, reggae, rhythm and blues, rock and hip hop, as well as a wide range of venues including nightclubs, record companies, magazines and shops that attracted particular music fans and sub-cultures.
 While many people connect Carnaby Street itself to the Swinging Sixties, the project reveals the hidden histories of the surrounding decades and puts the 1960s in a different context.

 The exhibition at Foubert’s Place featured Lucy’s films alongside archive material related to some of her chosen locations, including Murray’s Cabaret Club, The Roaring Twenties nightclub, The Batcave, Artists’ Own Gallery, NME, Smash Hits and more.
-A limited edition book was produced as part of the project and some copies are still available- email Lucy if you would like one.
+A limited edition book was produced as part of the project and some copies are still available in the shop.

 More info from Futurecity here